cailleach1310/ares-d6system-plugin/plugin/help/en/rolls.md

 ## Spending a Character Point
 `roll/cp <ability with optional modifiers>` - You can spend a char point to add a +1D modifier to your roll.

+## Spending both
+`roll/all <ability with optional modifiers>` - You can spend both char point and fate point on a roll.

 ## Rolling for Another Character
 `roll <name>/<ability with optional modifiers>` - You can trigger a roll for another character.
 Fate or char points can't be used in this mode.